Guy's and St. Thomas' Charity Logo

 Our long-term focus is on addressing the wider determinants of health.
 Our plan is to continue with our search and dialogue in the markets, working with peers and being patient as the market grows.

-Collaborating to move impact investing into the mainstream
+Moving impact investing into the mainstream

 We want to learn from others in our industry and share with them our experiences as a health impact investor.